-1. Map Your Ideas
+Activity 1: Map Your Ideas

-Community Workshop 78 Comments Received
+Community Workshop - 78 Comments Received

-The top three themes from the community workshop identified "Pedestrian Amenities", "Remove/Update Existing Infrastructure", and "Traffic/Speeding Concerns" as areas requiring immediate short-term solutions.
-Below, by frequency of occurrence, are the top three stakeholder recommendations from each theme:
+Based on the review of verbatim comments and observations of the consulting team (O2) themes were developed to help summarize the input and report back.
+The top three themes from the "map your ideas" activity of the community workshop related to "Pedestrian Amenities", "Remove/Update Existing Infrastructure", and "Traffic/Speeding Concerns".
+These were areas that participants felt required improvements or solutions which could be included in the Master Plan.
+Below, by frequency of occurrence, are the top three stakeholder recommendations from each identified theme:

-Pedestrian Amenities
+1. Pedestrian Amenities

-Improved pedestrian crossings/signaling at Rundlehorn Drive and 36 Street N.E.

-- Improve pedestrian access to and from the Rundle LRT station to both east and west sides of 36 Street N.E.. - Provide better access to the Rundle LRT station from the north end of the station.
+- Improved pedestrian crossings/signaling at Rundlehorn Drive and 36 Street N.E. - Improve pedestrian access to and from the Rundle LRT station to both east and west sides of 36 Street N.E. - Provide better access to the Rundle LRT station from the north end of the station.

-Remove/Update Existing Infrastructure
+2. Remove/Update Existing Infrastructure